Britons in Japan

-Britons in Japan make up the 19th largest foreign resident communities in Japan.
-With a population of 21,139 in December 2024, the United Kingdom is the third largest source of foreign residents outside Asia, following Brazil and the United States.
+British people make up the 19th largest foreign resident community in Japan, with a population of 22,428 as of December 2025.
+The United Kingdom is the third largest source of non-Asian foreign residents in Japan, following Brazil and the United States, and the largest source of European foreign residents.

 Overview

-As of December 2024, according to data released by the Ministry of Justice Immigration Bureau, there were 21,139 people from the United Kingdom.
-This number does not include those naturalised as Japanese citizens, those staying as government officials or diplomats, or short-term residents.

-The prefectures with the highest concentration of British nationals were Tokyo (7,266), Kanagawa (1,791), Osaka (1,227), and Hokkaido (1,113).
-Permanent residents comprised 7,010 of the population, followed by those on professional visas (3,553) and those staying as spouses of Japanese nationals (3,103).
+According to data released by the Ministry of Justice's Immigration Bureau, there were 22,428 British citizens living in Japan as of December 2025.
+This does not include short-term residents, people naturalised as Japanese citizens, or those staying as government officials or diplomats.
+The prefectures with the highest concentration of British nationals were Tokyo (7,689), Kanagawa (2,012), Hokkaido (1,748) and Osaka (1,405).
+Permanent residents comprised 7,265 of the population, followed by those on working visas (3,615) and those staying as spouses of Japanese nationals (3,207).

-British Hongkongers

-Since Hong Kong was once a British colony, after its return to China, residents have retained British National (Overseas) passports (abbreviated as BN(O)), allowing them to enter and stay in Japan as British Subject.
-Statistically, they are counted as British nationals, with no distinction made between them or other British subject.
+People from Hong Kong, which was once a British colony, were allowed to retain their British passports following the UK's handover of Hong Kong to China in 1997; this allows them to enter and stay in Japan as British citizens, and they are categorised as such by Japan's Immigration Bureau.

-Professional associations

-The British Chamber of Commerce in Japan is an independent non-profit organisation that promotes trade and networking opportunities for member firms and business professionals living and working in Japan.
+The British Chamber of Commerce in Japan is an independent non-profit organisation that promotes trade and business ties between the UK and Japan.

-Education

 The British School in Tokyo provides an English language based educational curriculum for students of over 50 different nationalities.
 The school serves a number of children of British heritage living in the city.